Negative Correlation Meaning

-In layman terms, Negative Correlation is a relationship between two variables such that they are part of a function in which dependent and independent variables move in different directions in terms of value.
+In layperson’s terms, a negative correlation is a relationship between two variables.
+They are part of a function in which dependent and independent variables move in different directions regarding value.
 For example, if the independent variable increases, the dependent variable decreases, and vice versa.

 - r = correlation coefficient;

 Rearranging gives us this formula:

 Correlation can take any value between -1 to 1.
 The negative sign indicates a negative correlation, while the positive sign indicates a positive correlation.
 Zero correlation means that there is no relationship between the two variables.

 Thus, one should use the correlations only to determine a cause.
 The executives can use it to understand the relationship between variables, such as market demand and consumer spending, that already exists as part of the analysis.
 But one should not use negative correlation psychology to investigate the change in one variable due to other variables because multiple factors will always impact that relationship.
 For example, consumer spending in the market and the revenue of an FMCGFMCGFast-moving consumer goods (FMCG) are non-durable consumer goods that sell like hotcakes as they usually come with a low price and high usability.
 Their examples include toothpaste, ready-to-make food, soap, cookie, notebook, chocolate, etc. company.
 They may show a positive correlation, but that company’s revenue may increase because of some other reason, like the launch of a new product or expansion into an emerging economy.

 Why Negative Correlation Matters?